 Helen’s daughter Christine Skipsey had never doubted her identity.
-However, when she and her mother read about the adoption scandals that Religious Sisters of Charity, among others, had been mired in, they decided to have DNA tests.
+However, in 2019, she and her mother read about the adoption scandals that Religious Sisters of Charity, among others, had been mired in.
+They decided to have DNA tests.

 Helen had dark hair, while Christine had blonde hair and blue eyes, which was just enough to raise the question in their minds.

 However, it was still a shock when the DNA results came back with and revealed there was a 99.9% certainty that the two were not biological mother and daughter.

 Both were devastated by the news but insist they will always be mother and daughter.

 Christine said: “I felt very lonely.
 I honestly never thought it would come back like that.”

 Helen added: “I just couldn’t believe it.
 Christine will always be my daughter as far as I am concerned.
 She is still my baby and I love Christine to bits.”

 They believe the only plausible explanation would be that the nuns gave Helen the wrong baby when she went to collect her daughter.

 Helen is hoping to find her biological daughter, while Christine is keen to find her biological parents.